mong/workflow/README.md

 ## We use SemVer

 We are using [Semantic Versioning](https://semver.org/) to versioning our softwares.
+Every successful PR must be tagged accordingly.

 ## In more details